-A recently published study, April 2014, highlighted that 92% of chronic pain sufferers have low or extremely low vitamin D levels.
+A recently published study from April 2014 highlighted that 92% of chronic pain sufferers have low or extremely low vitamin D levels.

 Pain becomes chronic when it persists for more than 3-6 months, although some doctors classify it as chronic pain only after 12 months.
 There is often no obvious physical sign of the pain, and sufferers are often told it's all in their head.

 Chronic pain can be caused by such a multitude of diseases and physical problems.
 Nerve problems, brain chemistry problems, inflammation and joint pain, breakages, viruses, even past injuries - almost anything can cause long term pain.

 Each person's journey through diagnosing and living with chronic pain, finding treatments that help them manage, will be different.
 Some researchers are looking at how vitamins may affect how a person's brain perceives pain, as it seems that chronic pain sufferers often have different levels of vitamins to people who are 'healthy'.

 There are theories that vitamin D is used faster for those in chronic pain as their immune systems are under constant stress.
 But this has not yet been proven.

 Vitamin D is important for healthy bone growth and repair.
 It plays an important role in preventing osteoporosis as we age.

 Levels are tested by taking a blood sample.
 Each laboratory may use a different testing method, and the 'normal' range for reference is included in the blood test report.